chsiva/Terraform/README.md

 So, that where we try to work heavily with most of the modules within terraform like nested modules, console models, crypto models to make a certain template to mean more reusable and have a will use like terraform version 11.
 Where I managed most of the state files using like terraform workspaces and terraform file layouts.

 # Terraform Script:
-Create a folder->Sample.tf -> Terraform init -> Terraform plan & apply
+Create a folder->Sample.tf

+-> Terraform init---->Terraform plan & apply

-Terraform destroy – to delete the configuration Terraform -version -> to check terraform version
+->Terraform destroy–---> to delete the configuration

+-->Terraform -version -> to check terraform version

 # Terraform Secrets Management: Hashicorp Vault